SJMakin/mindflayer/README.md

 # MindFlayer
 A dotnet 6 C# OpenAI API chat client and general utility.
-Leaverages the completion/edit api to manipulate selected text *in any application*.
+Allows one to manipulate selected text *in any application* through global hot keys.
 Hooked up to the whisper api to transcribe of audio.

 ## Features
 * Chat interface, using streaming api
 * Customisable system prompt
 * Edit and replay of chat messages
-* Edit and completion API support for selected text manipulation in any app (via clipboard)
+* Selected text manipulation in any app (via global hotkeys/clipboard)
 * Easily configurable prompts
-* Global keyboard shortcut for quick access (Ctrl + Alt + G)
+* Global keyboard shortcut for quick access (eg. Ctrl + Alt + G)
 * Audio transcription

 ## Installation